 CSU does not discriminate on the basis of religion.
 Reasonable accommodation should be made to allow individuals to observe their established religious holidays.
-Students seeking an exemption from attending recitation or completing assigned course work for a religious holiday will need to fill out the Religious Accommodation Request Form on the Division of Student Affairs website.
+Students seeking an exemption from attending recitation or submitting assigned course work on time for a religious holiday will need to fill out the Religious Accommodation Request Form on the Division of Student Affairs website.